kyla100/AboutMe-1/README.md

 ### Co-Founder & Developer, Valorant Web Service https://LineupsValorant.com/, July 2021 - Present
   * Designed and developed the innovative web service for the Valorant video game community to revolutionize how players search for lineups.
-  * The website provides interactive dynamic real-time supports for Valorant players.
+  * The web service provides interactive dynamic real-time supports for Valorant players.
   * It aims to serve 1,000,000+ players in the 20 millions Valorant community.

 ### Development Intern, WaterValley Capital Management, April - September 2021
 WaterValley is a quant hedge fund in HongKong.
 Trading future contracts and calculating trends in securities markets demands sophisticated algorithms and AI.
 As an intern on their small exceptional research team, I learned tremendously and was able to accomplish a lot -
   * Performed data preparation and analyses
   * Performed backtesting to optimize trading algorithms
-  * Implemented new strategies in python which optimizes the future contracts using history data
+  * Implemented new strategies in python which optimizes the future contracts backtested with history data
   * Recommendation letter available upon request from the CEO http://t.ly/6Od5

 ### Technology Instructor, ITeach-ILearn & CFAP Youth Council, May 2020 to Present